earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-1/setup-r-rstudio/2016-12-04-setup-03-packages.md

 ## What is a Package?

 A package, in `R` is a bundle of pre-built functionality.
 Think of it like a toolbox.
-Except for the tools, may do things like calculate a mathematical function e.g. `sum` or create a plot.
+Except for the tools may do things like calculate a mathematical function e.g. `sum` or create a plot.

 ## Install a Package